alowny-code/Seismic_response_analysis/README.md

 # Description
-The seismic response analysis project, analysis any seismic data using the central difference method.
+The seismic response analysis project, analyses any seismic data using the central difference method.